fmay/cc-js-intro-4-loops/.guides/sections.md

 layout: ""

 ---
-The do...while loop is yet another flavour of loop.
+The 'do...while' loop is yet another flavour of loop.

-Again, let's do the same thing as our previous example but with a do...while loop.
+Again, let's do the same thing as our previous example but with a 'do...while' loop.

 ```
 var flowers = ['Daisy', 'Rose', 'Daffodil', 'Weed'];